 Why is economic coercion more effective against some countries than others?
 We argue that the answer lies in each side’s ability to minimize its own costs during a dispute while maximizing its power to hurt the adversary.
 To test our hypotheses we offer new measures of economic power and vulnerability based on commodity-level trade data.
 Statistical analysis shows that sanctions are more likely to succeed when sanctioners have a comparative advantage in their exports, but more likely to fail if the target’s export portfolio is diverse or the target has a comparative advantage in its exports.
-This paper is accepted for publication by Journal of Politics.
+This paper is forthcoming at Journal of Politics.
 [Replication Materials]

-Dangerous Contenders: Election Monitors, Islamist Opposition and Terrorism (co-authored with Patrick M. Kuhn)
+Dangerous Contenders: Election Monitors, Islamic Opposition and Terrorism (co-authored with Patrick M. Kuhn)

 How do international observers decide whether to criticize or condone electoral fraud in a country?
 We argue that this decision depends strongly on the identity of the victims of electoral fraud.
 A monitoring organization is more likely to overlook fraud committed against groups that are deemed dangerous by its sponsor.
 Motivated by this insight, we show that in the post-Cold War era election monitors are more likely to endorse an election in countries with an Islamist opposition party and an ongoing Islamist terrorist campaign.
 Furthermore, we find that the effect is driven by Western monitoring organizations and becomes stronger after the September 11 attacks.
-This paper is conditionally accepted by International Organization.
+This paper is forthcoming at International Organization.

 Domestic Politics and the Motives of Emerging Donors: Evidence from Turkish Foreign Aid